Uganda offers the highest number of gorilla families (18) that can be tracked in the wild, with 17 habituated in Bwindi and 1 family in Mgahinga.

 Good to know

-- Only 72 permits are issued each day, for a maximum of 8 trekkers per gorilla family
+- Only 152 permits in Bwindi each day, for a maximum of 8 trekkers per gorilla family

 - Trekking and Habituation Experience permits must be booked well in advance through a registered safari operator